narayan-github/VectorMind/README.md

 This project is licensed under the MIT License.

 ## Contact
-For questions or support, reach out to [Your Name] at [Your Email].
+For questions or support, reach out to Narayan Samal at [Email](narayancoding+VectorMind@gmail.com).